-This ETSI Guide (EG) has been produced by ETSI Technical Committee Speech Processing, Transmission and Quality Aspects (STQ).
+This ETSI Guide (EG) has been produced by ETSI Technical Committee Speech and multimedia Transmission Quality (STQ), and is now submitted for the ETSI standards Membership Approval Procedure.

-The present document is part 1 of a multi-part deliverable covering Speech Processing, Transmission and Quality Aspects (STQ); Speech quality performance in the presence of background noise, as identified below:
+The present document is part 1 of a multi-part deliverable covering Speech and multimedia Transmission Quality (STQ); Speech quality performance in the presence of background noise, as identified below:

-Part 1: "Background noise simulation technique and background noise database";

-Part 2: "Background noise transmission - Network simulation - Subjective test database and results";

-Part 3: "Background noise transmission - Objective test methods".
+- Part 1: "Background noise simulation technique and background noise database"; - Part 2: "Background noise transmission Network simulation Subjective test database and results"; - Part 3: "Background noise transmission Objective test methods".